Prithivee7/Prithivee7.github.io/Chat_Application/ReadMe.md

 ## Introduction
   This is a code repository of a real time chat application between a student and a tutor, where the student can get his/her queries answered from tutors who are experts.
-The chat application focuses on privacy and userfriendliness.
+The chat application focuses on privacy and user friendliness.

 The frontend is built with React and the backend is handled by Node.js and socket.io.
 For realtime bidirectional communication web socket library socket.io is used.